EarthlySkies/kura5-linux-integrations/README.md

 - **A shell script launcher**: provides extended logging and tries to determine the best renderer

 #### Under construction
-- **An AppArmor profile**: for sandboxing support (mostly works, but breaks controller support and certain window decorations)
+- **An AppArmor profile**: for sandboxing support (breaks certain window decorations, especially with the launcher)

 ## Expected directory structure